hasura/graphql-engine/docs/graphql/manual/auth/common-roles-auth-examples.rst

     id INT PRIMARY KEY,
     name TEXT,
-    profile JSONB, -- some profile information like display_name, etc. registered_at timestampz -- the time when this user registered )
+    profile JSONB, -- some profile information like display_name, etc. registered_at TIMESTAMP -- the time when this user registered )

   -- information about articles